 Office Working

-A thorough clean of welfare facilities will be carried out by trained professional cleaners before returning to work.

 The offices will be cleaned by the cleaner on a daily basis

-Stop all non-essential visitors from visiting the office.
-If visitors require to visit the office, they.
-All visitors to the office are required to contact the member of staff they are going to visit.
+All visitors to the office are required to contact the member of staff they are going to visit prior to arriving at the offices.

-All visitors must adhere to our visitor protocol which can be viewed in the front entrance of the office. must firstly contact the member of the staff, they are going to visit who will decide if the visit is essential and if it is possible to maintain the 2m social distancing if they do require to visit the office.
+All visitors must adhere to our visitor protocol which can be viewed in the front entrance of the office.

-1m social distancing must be maintained, whenever possible, when carrying out work.
+2m social distancing must be maintained, whenever possible, when carrying out work.

+The use of face coverings is now mandatory in certain workplace settings in Scotland and should be worn in enclosed spaces where social distancing isn’t possible, i.e. corridors, kitchen, boardroom.
+They do not have to be worn when you are sitting at your desk only when you are moving about the offices.

 Internal office doors to be wedged open during the day and shut at the end of each day.

-Please be mindful of 1m social distancing whilst walking up and down the corridor.
-To maintain social distancing, if you require to pass anyone in the corridor, one person to wait within the doorway of an open door to allow the other person to pass.
+Please be mindful of 2m social distancing whilst walking up and down the corridor.

-Individual office personnel will be issued with hand sanitizer, wipes and a box of tissues to be placed on their desks.
+Individual office personnel will be issued with hand sanitizer, wipes and a box of tissues will be provided.

-All non-essential areas in the office should be closed off to reduce cleaning requirements.
+All non-essential areas in the office should be closed off to reduce cleaning requirements.The kitchen facilities will be closed of until further notice.

-All deskwork areas to be kept tidy and the 1m rule to be maintained between personnel sitting in the offices.
-This may require a repositioning of desks to ensure a safe working distance.positioning or ensuring that the change to working times allow this distance to be maintained.
+All deskwork areas to be kept tidy and the 2m rule to be maintained between personnel sitting in the offices.
+This may require a re-positioning of desks to ensure a safe working distance.

 Hot desks must be thoroughly cleaned after use by the user.